EldadHellerman/8086-computer/README.md

 Folders in this repository:
  - 8086 board - KiCad project folder.
 Schematics and PCB design.
- - assembler - custom 8086 assembler.
+ - assembler - Custom 8086 assembler.
+ - coprocessor - Software for the coprocessor.